Dream Streets: Art in Wilmington 1970–1990

 During the 1970s and 1980s, Wilmingtonians witnessed a flourishing artistic community and the establishment of many of the cultural pillars that continue to support the visual and performing arts within the city today.
 Organizations such as the Delaware Contemporary, the Delaware Humanities Forum, and the Delaware Theatre Company were founded during this period, as well as commercial galleries and city-supported arts initiatives.
 This landmark exhibition plots the development of artistic trends within the Wilmington community and their relation to national creative trends during these two decades, showcasing craft and design, drawing, painting, performance art, photography, and sculpture.

-Dream Streets: Art in Wilmington 1970-1990 is made possible by DuPont and the Johannes R. and Betty P. Krahmer American Art Exhibition Fund.
+was made possible by DuPont and the Johannes R. and Betty P. Krahmer American Art Exhibition Fund.
 This exhibition was partially funded by a grant from the Delaware Humanities Forum, a state program of the National Endowment for the Humanities.
-Additional support is provided by grants from the Delaware Division of the Arts, a state agency dedicated to nurturing and supporting the arts in Delaware, in partnership with the National Endowment for the Arts.
+This exhibition was supported, in part, by a grant from the Delaware Division of the Arts